kilipan/nasin-toki/README.md

 Instead, a general rule is to just repeat the appropriate particle to form conjunctions.

 #### multiple subjects
-To combine different words into a subject, we use the word `en`.
+To combine different phrases into a subject, we use the word `en`.

 `X en Y li Z`
 `A en B en C li D`